 \subsection{Qualitative considerations}

-If we evaluate the shear viscosity $\eta$ of the solar chromosphere cocktail which we use as an illustration we observe huge dimensionless ratio $\mathrm{P}_{\zeta/\eta}\sim 10^4$ \cite{PhysA}.
-For low frequencies $f<f_c$ the bulk (volume) viscosity absolutely dominates and acoustic heating is created by ionization-recombination processes.
-Let us mention that spectral density of acoustic waves is $\propto 1/f^{\tilde\alpha}$ with $\tilde\alpha\sim 1.6-1.9.$ In the same frequency region however the absorption of \alf waves (AW) is negligible and they are absorbed in the transition region by the shear viscosity.
-The extremely small width of the transition region (TR) is perhaps determined by the positive feed-back: AW damping increases the temperature, increasing the temperature creates increasing the shear viscosity and wave damping; a process of self-induced opacity with respect to AW~\cite{First,PHD}.
+If we evaluate the shear viscosity $\eta$ of the solar chromospheric cocktail which we use as an illustration, we observe a huge dimensionless ratio $\mathrm{P}_{\zeta/\eta}\sim 10^4$ \cite{PhysA}.
+For low frequencies $f<f_c$ the bulk (volume) viscosity absolutely dominates and acoustic heating is created by the ionization-recombination processes.
+Let us mention that spectral density of acoustic waves is $\propto 1/f^{\tilde\alpha}$ with $\tilde\alpha\sim 1.6-1.9.$ In the same frequency region however, the absorption of \alf waves (AW) is negligible and they are absorbed in the transition region by the shear viscosity.
+The extremely small width of the transition region (TR) is perhaps determined by the positive feedback: AW damping increases the temperature, increasing the temperature increases the shear viscosity and wave damping correspondingly, i.e. a process of self-induced opacity with respect to AW~\cite{First,PHD}.
 Below the TR we suppose that the chromosphere is heated by the bulk viscosity and damping of longitudinal acoustic waves.
 Above the TR where these waves have already been absorbed, we have almost a Naval nozzle created by divergent magnetic force lines and this nozzle launches the supersonic solar wind.

 Perhaps this scenario can be simulated by laboratory plasmas by a cocktail of alkali and noble gases, Na-Ne cocktail for example.
-In the initio of a pipe magneto-hydrodynamic waves can be inserted in the cold plasma.
+In the initio of a pipe, magneto-hydrodynamic waves can be inserted in the cold plasma.
 The absorption of longitudinal acoustic waves can create initial heating as in a combustion chamber.
 Then as in an after-burn chamber, the transversal AW are absorbed in a narrow TR by the self-induced opacity.
 And finally magnetic field of the enveloping solenoid can simulate a Naval nozzle for this jet engine for navigation in the solar system.
 However, the 3-dimensional problems and possible technical applications are far beyond the scope of our task.
 In the present work, we have analyzed only the bulk viscosity and sound wave damping in a homogeneous cold plasma cocktail.